OpenRoberta/openroberta-lab/Docker/_README.md

 ```

 * `backup`: usually called from cron.
 It takes a database name and creates a database backup in the `dbAdmin` directory.
-  Use `crontab -e` to add the following line to the crontab to generate a database backup every night at 2 o'clock:
+  Use `crontab -e` to add the following line to the crontab to generate a database backup every night at two o'clock:

 ```bash
 0 2 * * * bash <SCRIPT_DIR>/run.sh -q backup <database-name> >><BASE_DIR>/logs/cronlog.txt